They (2002 film): Plot

 In 1983, a boy named Billy Parks has difficulty falling asleep after waking up from a nightmare.
 His mother, Mary, assures him that the monster he thinks is in the closet is imaginary.
 As he tries to fall asleep, a dark apparition emerges from his closet and spirits him away.

 In 2002, psychology grad student Julia Lund reunites with her childhood friend, a grown Billy.
 Julia experienced night terrors as a child after witnessing her father commit suicide, but has seemingly overcome the problem.
 Billy, startled by flickering lights in a diner and deathly afraid of the dark, tells her that he believes their night terrors are caused by something otherworldly.
 As a child, he was kidnapped by mysterious creatures and went missing for two days.
 He warns her to stay out of the dark, then shoots himself.

 Julia stays over at her boyfriend Paul's apartment to grieve.
 That night, Julia hears the shower running and investigates.
-She finds a black fluid erupting from the sink drain, and the bathroom mirror opens to an alternate dimension filled with mysterious creatures.
+She finds a black fluid erupting from the sink drain, and the bathroom mirror opens to an alternate dimension filled with creatures.
 Paul hears her screams and finds her alone.
 He suggests she might have been sleepwalking, since she does not remember what happened.

 At Billy's funeral, Julia meets two of his friends and roommates, Terry and Sam, who also had night terrors as children and have begun to believe his claims.
 Julia visits Billy's childhood room and discovers a drawer full of batteries.
 Later, as Julia drives, a creature sprints across the windshield, and the SUV's engine stops.
 As Julia attempts to restart it, she is startled by a vision of Billy and is nearly hit by a truck.